 Being one of the top hotels in Taipei, there are five restaurants and three bars here.

 Shang Palace Cantonese Restaurant

-The Shang Palace Cantonese Restaurant is located on level 6 and serves Cantonese food as well as dim sum for lunch and an extensive tea collection.
+The Shang Palace Cantonese Restaurant is located on level 6 and serves Cantonese food, a dim sum for lunch, and an extensive tea collection.

 I visited the restaurant on my first day in Shangri-La for lunch.
 The chef prepared the best duck that I have ever eaten.

 He brought the whole duck to our table and cut the best part in front of us.

 The way to eat it in Taiwan is by wrapping it and adding uncooked pieces of cucumber & onions and a tasty sauce.
 The skin, which is the best part, in my opinion, you eat with sugar.